siddhartha-gadgil/ProvingGround/notes/Recursion.md

 We now illustrate a simple instance of using _propositions as proofs_.
 The type family `isEven : Nat ->: Type` gives a type representing whether a natural number is even.
 This is an inductive type, but here we simply specify the type by  its introduction rules (constructors).
+Such terms introduced by specifying types are logically _axioms_.

 ```scala
 scala> val isEven = "isEven" :: Nat ->: Type